NikitaGolovko/jQuery-DataList/README.md

     optionAll: true,                    // Include the ALL button
     optionOther: false,                // Include a '...' option to filter non-english characters by
     optionNums: true,                  // Include a '0-9' option to filter by
-    removeDisabled: false,              // Remove the disabled elements from navigation items
+    removeDisabled: false,              // Remove the disabled elements from navigation items.
+Does not apply to artificially added elements (optionAll/optionNums/optionOther)
     notFoundText: 'No matching entries', // set custom text for nav items with no content to show
     searchControlName: '',               // Set the search control ID to bind the search functionality to.
     navigationClass: 'btn-default'		// Set the navigation control classes.
 EIther default bootstrap classes: btn-default, btn-primary or your own classes